200Puls/darksky-forecast-api/README.md

             <version>0.9</version>
     </dependency>

+It pulls in the base library automatically.

-For information about Request and Response format see: [DarkSky documentation](https://darksky.net/dev/docs/forecast).
+For more information about Request and Response format see: [DarkSky documentation](https://darksky.net/dev/docs/forecast).